- The disk defragmenter is a vital component of any Windows PC.

-Solution 4 – Try using Safe Mode
+5. Try using Safe Mode

-If Disk Defragmenter won’t run on Windows 10, you might be able to fix the issue by running it from Safe Mode.
+If Disk Defragmenter doesn’t run on Windows 10, you might be able to fix the issue by running it from Safe Mode.

-Keep in mind that this is just a workaround, and if Disk Defragmenter won’t work on Windows 10, you’ll always have to start it using this method.
+Keep in mind that this is just a workaround, and if Disk Defragmenter doesn’t work on Windows 10, you’ll always have to start it using this method.

-Solution 5 – Make sure that other applications aren’t running
+6. Make sure that other applications aren’t running

 - Press Ctrl + Shift + Esc to start Task Manager.

-- When Task Manager starts, go to Processes tab, locate the application you want to close, right click it and choose End task from the menu.
+- Go to the Processes tab, and locate the application you want to close.

 - Repeat the previous step for all running applications.

-Solution 6 – Create a new user profile
+7. Create a new user profile

-- Press Windows Key + I to open the Settings app.
+- Press Win + I to open the Settings app.